About

 Read more

-Our four Impact Areas are our way of prioritising change across Australia’s regenerative food, farming and fibre systems.
-Born of deep consultation with key local food stakeholders, they guide project selection, maintain diversity and focus our investment and attention.
+Sustainable Table's Impact Areas are our way of prioritising change.
 For your project to qualify for support and funding, it must fulfil one (or more) Impact Area.

 Eligibility Criteria

-• Not-for-profits, charities, community groups, or collaborations with the private sector (DGR status is not mandatory), businesses and social enterprises are all welcome to apply, provided they are able to illustrate high-impact potential.
+• Not-for-profits and charities (DGR status is not mandatory), community groups, collaborations with the private sector, businesses and social enterprises are all welcome to apply, provided they can illustrate high-impact potential.

 • Projects must be intended for delivery within Australia.